 In a WFH situation, many employees miss the feel of the office.
 We miss the brainstorming sessions, the collaboration.
 Sometimes we even miss out on what’s happening.
 It’s good to create a virtual office space for hanging out with your team.

 The Microsoft Teams integration is offered out-of-the-box in ServiceDesk Plus.
 With this integration, you can form a tag team to take on critical issues, post regular updates, and search ServiceDesk Plus solution articles directly in Microsoft Teams.
 Moreover, you can plug the ServiceDesk Plus chatbot into Microsoft Teams and use it to perform many service desk operations without leaving your conversations.

 Many organizations resisted the idea of remote work in the past.
 The COVID-19 pandemic gave them no choice but to fast-track the formulation of their WFH strategy in the course of a few weeks.
 Working from home is the new norm everywhere; moreover, this trend might continue for some time.

 To be successful in this journey, you have to accept minimalism, practice self-discipline, and embrace new technologies.
 With these skills and the right tools, you can be a game-changer even while working from home.

 About ServiceDesk Plus

-ManageEngine ServiceDesk Plus is ITIL-ready help desk software with integrated asset and project management capabilities.
+ManageEngine ServiceDesk Plus is a full stack ITSM help desk software with integrated asset and project management capabilities.
 With advanced ITSM functionality and easy-to-use capabilities, ServiceDesk Plus helps IT support teams deliver world-class service to end users with reduced costs and complexity.
 It comes in three editions and is available in 37 different languages.
 More than 100,000 organizations across 185 countries trust ServiceDesk Plus to optimize IT service desk performance and achieve high end-user satisfaction.